MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-business-card.md

 If you want to use this prebuilt model in Power Automate, you can find more information in [Use business card model in Power Automate](flow-business-card-reader.md).

-## Supported language, format and size
+## Supported language, format, and size

 The images you can process with the business card model need these characteristics: